RealVNF/common-utils/README.md

 * `SimulatorAction` to pass the scaling and placement to the environment.
 * `simulatorState` to report back the current State of the environment.

-## Algorithms

-### Random Schedule

-* Places all VNFs on all nodes of the networks
-* Creats random schedules for each source node, each SFC, each SF , each destination node
-* All the schedules for an SF sum-up to 1

-### Load Balance algorithm

-Always returns equal distribution for all nodes and SFs.
-Places all SFs everywhere.

-### Shortest Path algorithm

-Based on network topology, SFC, and ingress nodes, calculates for each ingress node:
-* Puts 1st VNF on ingress, 2nd VNF on closest neighbor, 3rd VNF again on closest neighbor of 2nd VNF and so on.
-* Stores placement of VNFs and avoids placing 2 VNFs on the same node as long as possible.
-If all nodes are filled, continue placing a 2nd VNF on all nodes, but avoid placing 3 VNFs and so on.
-* Avoids nodes without any capacity at all (but ignores current utilization).

 ## Installation